top of page

 10:20 Gathering and Prelude

-Wayne Shull, Music Director (Vacationing)
+Wayne Shull, Music Director and Worship Leader

 Tom Cuilla, Usher Coordinator